AgrawalAmey/agrawalamey.github.io/_drafts/_posts/2018-03-29-lessons-from-conducting-machine-learning-course-with-jupyter-notebooks.md

 The YouTube video above provides tour to all the features for students.
 The source code for the app and server is available [here](https://github.com/AgrawalAmey/nnfl-app) on GitHub.
 Apart from the app we are also running a [Jekyll](https://jekyllrb.com/) site for listing of suggested projects [here]().
 We used old school google forms with [choice eliminator 2 ](https://chrome.google.com/webstore/detail/choice-eliminator-2/mnhoinjhhhafgieggnhjekliaodnkigj?utm_source=permalink) to allot the project topics on a first come first serve basis.

-### Some intresting ideas
+### Some interesting ideas

 Though the app performed functionally well during the two lab tests we conducted so far there are quite a few rough edges which need to be fixed.
 But following are some of the more interesting ideas we think the app could possibly be developed further into.

 **Remote Storage of Notebooks:** Currently the notebooks are stored locally and any changes students make in their assignment notebooks do not reflect when logged in from another machine.
 Syncing the files to the remote server could fix this problem.

 **Consensus Protocols For Real-Time Grading:** One of the biggest downsides of our current setup is that students cannot check if their submission passed the hidden test cases and receive the score only after we manually run `nbgrader` on their submissions.
-One possible way to overcome the limitation put forward by the
+One possible way to overcome the limitation put forward by the limitation of server-side computer resources could be to use all the client systems with consensus protocol.

+### Future of The Project

+I would graduate from BITS next month and would be focusing more on my research projects here on.